timothylimyl/Vision-Backbone/readme.md

 [Implementation notes, vgg16.py :]() The Hello World of CNN (3)

 [Implementation notes, vgg16_clean.py :]() The Hello World of CNN (4).
-From here on, you realised that a lot of CNN design has repetitive layers and the cleaner way to construct the code will be to create a general class/function whenever you feel that you are copying and pasting a lot of code.
+From here on, it can be observed that a lot of CNN design has repetitive layers and the cleaner way to construct the code will be to create a general class/function whenever you feel that you are copying and pasting a lot of code.